 Seal of Confession Inviolate.
 The seal of sacramental confession is inviolate and must never be compromised.
 Accordingly, both internal and external reporting requirements established by this policy do not apply when the information giving rise to the duty to report is acquired exclusively through sacramental confession.
-Colorado law exempts clergy from the duty to report when they acquire information giving rise to suspicion of child abuse or neglect through privileged clergy communications, like sacramental confession.
+Colorado law (C.R.S.
+13-90-107) exempts clergy from the duty to report when they acquire information giving rise to suspicion of child abuse or neglect through privileged clergy communications, like sacramental confession.

 7. Fact-Finding and Administrative Leave.
 Whenever a facially credible allegation of sexual misconduct is received, the Vicar General shall immediately consult with Diocesan counsel and the Office of Child and Youth Protection and initiate an appropriate impartial investigation.
 Investigations of priests and deacons will comply with canon law and pertinent magisterial documents.
-If it is deemed to be in the best interests of the alleged victim, other vulnerable individuals, the accused individual, or the Diocese, then the Bishop (as regards priests or deacons) or the Vicar General (as regards other individuals) may place the accused individual on administrative leave.
+If it is deemed to be in the best interests of the accuser, other vulnerable individuals, the accused, or the Diocese, the Bishop (as regards priests or deacons) or the Vicar General (as regards other individuals) may place the accused individual on administrative leave.
 Administrative leave is for everyone's protection.
 It is not punishment, and no one should construe it as implying guilt.
 This leave may be with or without pay.
 Whenever the investigation of a priest or deacon so indicates, the Bishop may refer the individual for medical or psychological evaluation and may also limit or revoke clerical faculties pending the outcome of the investigation.

 - 8. Prohibition for Retaliation.
 Any Diocesan Worker or Religious bringing a report of sexual misconduct or assisting in the investigation of such a complaint will not be adversely affected in terms and conditions of employment or discriminated against because of such actions.
 Diocesan Workers or Religious who suspect any such retaliation must immediately report the same to HR or the Office of Child and Youth Protection. - 9.
 Discipline.
 Corrective action, up to and including termination, will be applied when sexual misconduct has occurred.
 If a Diocesan Worker or Religious is confirmed to have sexually abused a minor, the Diocese will permanently remove the individual from his or her position or appointment with the Diocese.
-If such an individual is a Diocesan priest or deacon, the Bishop will, in accordance with canon law, permanently remove the individual from ministry.
-The Bishop may, in accordance with canon law, receive a request from a priest or deacon for dispensation from the obligation of holy orders and the loss of the clerical state, or the Bishop may request the individual's dismissal from the clerical state has not been applied, the offender is to lead a life of prayer and penance, and he will not be permitted to celebrate Mass publicly, to wear clerical garb, or to present himself publicly as a priest.
+If such an individual is a Diocesan priest or deacon, the Bishop will, in accordance with canon law, permanently remove the individual from public ministry.
+The Bishop may, in accordance with canon law, receive a request from a priest or deacon for dispensation from the obligation of holy orders and the loss of the clerical state, or the Bishop may request the individual's dismissal from the clerical state even without the consent of the individual.
+If the penalty of dismissal from the clerical state has not been applied, the offender is to lead a life of prayer and penance, and he will not be permitted to celebrate Mass publicly, to wear clerical garb, or to present himself publicly as a priest.

-I, Michael J. Sheridan, Bishop of the Diocese of Colorado Springs, do hereby promulgate this Sexual Misconduct Policy of The Diocese of Colorado Springs this 31st day of March, 2014 and declare that it shall take effect today, and shall continue in force and effect until thereafter revoked or amended by me or my successor.
+I, Most Reverend James R. Golka, Bishop of the Diocese of Colorado Springs, do hereby promulgate this Sexual Misconduct Policy of The Diocese of Colorado Springs this 31st day of October 2024 and declare that it shall take effect today, and shall continue in force and effect until thereafter revoked or amended by me or my successor.

-Most Reverend Michael J. Sheridan Bishop of Colorado Springs
+Most Reverend James R. Golka Bishop of Colorado Springs